Supporting vital community needs through capacity building

-This year, we have evolved the program's grant criteria to magnify one of its initial focus areas: capacity building.
+Last year, we evolved the program's grant criteria to magnify one of its initial focus areas: capacity building.
 Through our Capacity Building Micro Grant program, we swiftly support organizations pursuing capacity-related projects that will greatly impact their ability to serve the community.
 This iteration of the funding opportunity maintains the spirit of the Immediate Need Grants program and reinforces its alignment with our mission to transform our community through focused leadership and advocacy that inspire partnerships and expand giving.

 A capacity building grant to the Sacramento LGBT Community Center installed an expandable IT system and client database to better support the agency's ongoing programs and services.

 These grants supplement the grantmaking that is directed by our donors and the grants that we direct to support our four Strategic Initiatives.

 The Foundation's newest capacity building program, The Lab, focuses on fostering a thriving nonprofit sector by supporting diverse and emerging nonprofit leaders to achieve meaningful change in the communities they serve.

 A nine-month leadership and innovation program, The Lab is intended to accelerate new ideas in the social sector, build nonprofit innovation skills and capacity, and strengthen and support nonprofit leaders so that impact-driven organizations are maximized to their fullest potential for communities to benefit and thrive.

 For more information about The Lab, please email firstname.lastname@example.org.